Adolescence to Young Adult/Secondary Education

 Students apply for admission into the Professional Year (methods and student teaching) one semester in advance, on the first Thursday of each semester for the following semester.
 Criteria for admission into methods include: "C" or better in EDHD 2010; WRIT 1120; COMM 1020; EDFI 3030; EDIS 2310; EDTL 2300 and 3700; and either EDTL 2710, 2741/2742, 2750, or 2760.
 Students must also have a 2.8 overall GPA and a 2.8 GPA in the major.
 Finally, students must successfully pass the OAE content exam(s) prior to being admitted into the Methods Block.

-Integrated Social Studies (61 hours) - Spring 2022 course requirements
+Integrated Social Studies (61 hours) - Fall 2022 course requirements

-Integrated Sciences (77 hours) - Spring 2022 course requirements
+Integrated Sciences (77 hours) - Fall 2022 course requirements

-Single Field Sciences (Earth Sciences, Life Sciences, Physical Sciences-Chemistry, Physical Sciences-Physics) (53 - 58 hours) - Spring 2022 course requirements
+Single Field Sciences (Earth Sciences, Life Sciences, Physical Sciences-Chemistry, Physical Sciences-Physics) (53 - 58 hours) - Fall 2022 course requirements